-The best days for avoiding crowded Thanksgiving flights, according to booking data
+The best days to avoid crowded Thanksgiving flights, according to booking data

 The most-searched Thanksgiving travel days

-Flight search data from travel booking engine Kayak suggests that the Wednesday (Nov.
+Flights data from travel search engine Kayak suggests that the Wednesday (Nov.
 25) before the holiday and the following Sunday (Nov.
 29) are again among those projected to experience a rush on airports.

 A spokesperson for Google Flights also said that Google search data has so far signaled that Wednesday to be the top Thanksgiving travel day.
 Kayak calls the return-heavy Sunday (Nov.
 29) the busiest day.